Brand Name BuTrans Common Name buprenorphine (patch)

 Central nervous system: The effects of buprenorphine on the brain are increased when taken with other medications with similar effects, such as opioids (codeine, morphine, oxycodone), anesthetic agents, haloperidol, promethazine, or phenobarbital.
 Taking any of these medications at the same time as using buprenorphine may cause an increase in drowsiness, dizziness, breathing difficulty, and awareness of surroundings.
 Tell your doctor if you are using any of these other medications.

 Dependence and withdrawal: Physical dependence, psychological dependence, and abuse have occurred with the use of buprenorphine.
-People with a history of past or current substance use problems may be at greater risk of developing abuse or addiction while using buprenorphine.
 Talk to your doctor about the risks and benefits of taking this medication.
 It is important to keep this medication in a safe place to prevent theft.
 It is against the law to sell or give this medication to other people.

 Drowsiness/reduced alertness: Buprenorphine may impair the mental or physical abilities needed for certain potentially hazardous activities such as driving a car or operating machinery.
 Avoid driving or operating heavy machinery until you have determined how this medication affects you.

-Heart conditions: Buprenorphine can cause an abnormal heart rhythm.
+Heart conditions: At high doses, buprenorphine may cause an abnormal heart rhythm.
 If you have certain heart rhythm problems (especially long QT syndrome, congenital QT interval prolongation, and low heart rate), irregular heart rhythms caused by other medications in the past, low blood potassium or magnesium levels, or are taking certain medications used to treat irregular heart rhythms (e.g., quinidine, procainamide, amiodarone, sotalol), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
-If you experience an irregular heartbeat, stop taking this medication and contact your doctor.
-Your doctor will monitor your heart rhythm regularly while you are taking this medication with a test called an electrocardiogram (ECG).

-Medical conditions: If you have addiction problems, Addison's disease, blood pressure problems, enlarged prostate, problems urinating, mental health problems (e.g., depression or hallucinations), reduced pituitary function, reduced thyroid function, kidney disease or reduced kidney function, liver disease or reduced liver function, or a history of seizures, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Medical conditions: If you have Addison's disease, blood pressure problems, enlarged prostate, problems urinating, mental health problems (e.g., depression or hallucinations), reduced pituitary function, or reduced thyroid function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Medication transfer to others: People using this medication should be careful while hugging or sharing a bed to ensure that the buprenorphine patch does not get transferred to others.
 If the patch comes loose and accidentally sticks to the skin of another person, take the patch off the person's skin immediately and call a doctor.
 This applies to both fresh and used patches (some drug remains in the patch even after it has been used).